 - Large homes or businesses needing customisable, multi-camera setups with permanent wired installation.

-- People willing to invest in a higher upfront cost for long-term reliability without ongoing subscriptions.
+- People willing to invest a higher upfront cost for long-term reliability without ongoing subscriptions.

 Nest is best for:

-- Homeowners looking for an easy, wireless, DIY-friendly installation that works right out of the box.
+- Homeowners looking for easy, wireless, DIY-friendly installation that works right out of the box.

 - Those who prioritise smart home integration, especially with Google Assistant and other smart devices.

-- Renters or apartment owners who need a portable security solution that doesn’t require drilling or professional setup.
+- Renters or apartment owners who need a portable security solution without drilling or professional setup.

 - People who prefer AI-powered alerts and cloud-based storage, even if it means paying a monthly subscription.